sreeix/couchup/Readme.markdown

 > couchup --help will print the help

- use -h (or--host) to set the host machine to connect to use -p (or --port) to set the port of the host couchdb use -d (or --database) to set the database to use by default
+ use -h (or--host) to set the host machine to connect to

+ use -p (or --port) to set the port of the host couchdb

+ use -d (or --database) to set the database to use by default

+ use -u (or --username) to use a specific user login (when in admin mode)

+ use -a (or --password) to specify the password (when in admin mode)

 Basics